OUR COVID-19 RESPONSE: Free Consultations for local businesses

 Every marketer wants to drive leads to their websites.
 When marketing a website, Google Analytics can’t be forgotten.
-Analytics are a key aspect to track your campaigns and how well your website is doing.
+Analytics is a key aspect to track your campaigns and how well your website is doing.
 One of the main components in Google Analytics is your website’s Bounce Rate – something markers are still disregarding.

 What is a bounce rate?

-Bounce Rate is a term defined by Google: A bounce occurs when a user visits a page on your website and leaves it without clicking anywhere on the page, navigating to another page of your site, scrolling or spending any time on that page.
+Bounce Rate is a term defined by Google: A bounce occurs when a user visits a page on your website and leaves it without clicking anywhere on the page, navigating to another page of your site, scrolling, or spending any time on that page.
 What this basically means is a user came to your website and took no quality action on your website.
 Such a user should ideally be disregarded when looking at campaign results or overall users to a website.